 Habitat for Humanity’s Home Repair Program is generally known as ‘A Brush with Kindness’ (ABWK) and includes home repair and preservation service that partners with homeowners to complete minor home repairs.
 Projects may include exterior painting, landscaping, weather stripping, door/window replacement, or handicap accessibility.
-ABWK helps low-income homeowners impacted by age, disability and family circumstances who struggle to maintain their homes reclaim their homes with pride and dignity.
+ABWK helps low-income homeowners impacted by age, disability, and family circumstances who struggle to maintain their homes reclaim their homes with pride and dignity.

 How we do it

-- Habitat selects partner families based on income, need and willingness to partner.
+- Habitat selects partner families based on income, need, and willingness to partner.

 - HFHNI uses volunteer labor and donated materials, when possible, to minimize repair costs.

-- Participants can pay upfront to receive a generous discount or can use our no-interest installment payments option.
+- Participants can pay upfront to receive a generous discount or can use our installment payments option.

 Why it matters